johanahuertas/execai-capstone/README.md

 - Detecting intents
 - Extracting entities
 - Orchestrating actions
+- Checking availability and conflicts
+- Generating drafts and replies
 - Communicating with external services
+- Returning structured responses to the frontend

 ### Intent Parser

 The intent parser analyzes user input and determines the user's goal.
 It extracts structured information such as:

 - Participants
 - Timeframes